floodyberry/chacha-opt/README.md

 # QUICK OVERVIEW #

 * Write once, run everywhere assembler, using GCC and Yasm.
-* Project name is set in [project.def](project.def) and version is set in [project.ver](project.ver)
+* Project name is set in [app/project.def](app/project.def) and version is set in [app/project.ver](app/project.ver)
-* Platform specific code (cpu feature detection, cpu cycles, assembler macros) is in `src/driver/platform`
+* Platform specific code (cpu feature detection, cpu cycles, assembler macros) is in `framework/driver/platform`
-* Optimized implementations go in `extensions/name` and are exposed through `include/name.h`
+* Optimized implementations go in `app/extensions/name` and are exposed through `app/include/name.h`
-* Sample `main.c` and fuzzing / benchmarking support is in [src](src).
+* Fuzzing / benchmarking support is in [framework/](framework/).
+* Sample [app/main.c](app/main.c) provided showing use of cpuid and calling the example extension.
 * Platforms supported are x86, ARM.

 # HOW IT WORKS #

 I really wanted to avoid this, but before anything is done, a configuration script must be run to determine compiler capabilities, instruction sets supported, and so on.
 This is both for the assembler to know what it can assemble, and for the C code which will use the assembler to know which versions it can use.

-gcc and Yasm each have their own bootstrap file ([gcc\_driver.inc](driver/gcc_driver.inc) and [yasm\_driver.inc](driver/yasm_driver.inc)) which handles determining platform, compiler, and setting up the macros needed.
+gcc and Yasm each have their own bootstrap file ([gcc\_driver.inc](framework/driver/gcc_driver.inc) and [yasm\_driver.inc](framework/driver/yasm_driver.inc)) which handles determining platform, compiler, and setting up the macros needed.
 The initial file that includes the bootstrap code must have an `.S` extension to allow the C preprocessor to run for gcc compatible implementations.
 The C preprocessor macros are however only used to set up the GNU assembler macros which will be used by the assembler files; this is because there is no way to include a file from a macro with the C preprocessor.

 ## BOOTSTRAPPING ##